aethermx/spree-ember-paypal-express/README.md

 addon for the gem [better_spree_paypal_express](https://github.com/spree-contrib/better_spree_paypal_express)

-Currently this addon is meant to be used with Spree `2-4-stable`.
+Currently this addon is meant to be used with:

+  * Spree `2-4-stable`
+  * Ember 1.13

 ## Install